bpbond/cosore/README.md

 with accompanying metadata, with all measurements taken at a single _site_ and with constant _treatment_ assignments.

 As much as possible, metadata are kept to a minimum.
-There are five metadata files, but only two of them (ten pieces of information in total) absolutely need to be filled out:
+There are five metadata files, but only two of them absolutely need to be filled out:

 ### `DESCRIPTION.txt`

 * Site name
 * Longitude
 * Latitude
-* Elevation
+* Elevation [optional]
 * UTC_offset
+* Timezone
 * [IGBP cover type](http://www.eomf.ou.edu/static/IGBP.pdf)
 * Instrument name
 * File format
+* Timestamp format
 * Primary publication DOI or URL [optional]
 * Other publications DOI or URL [optional]
 * Data DOI or URL [optional]